SEKOIA-IO/documentation/docs/xdr/FAQ.md

 ## IP behind Triggers available in Playbooks Section

-For all our triggers available in our Playbooks section, used to retrieve your logs, we use `141.95.157.224`.
-This IP will be useful to setup filtering if needed.
+For all the triggers available in the Playbooks section and that are used to retrieve your logs, we use the IP `141.95.157.224`.
+This IP will be useful to setup filtering options if needed.